 Trotlines consisted of 32 m nylon rope attached to both upstream and downstream anchors.
 Octopus style circle hooks were attached to the ropes using 136 kg monofilament line and commercial fishing clips.
 Twenty 45.7 cm leaders were used on each trotline.
-Two hook sizes were used, size 2/0 and 2 circle hooks, Each trotline used one hook size and each hook size was used at least once in each macrohabitat sampled.
-Trotlines were set overnight and checked the next morning.
+Hooks consisted of 2/0 circle hooks.
+Each trotline used one hook size and each hook size was used at least once in each macrohabitat sampled.
+Trotlines were baited with night crawlers, and were set overnight then checked the following morning.